MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

 ## Creating a proper URL request for the tool (Step 3️⃣ )
 With the model ID's in hand, you can now create a request to the tool.

-Use the the following request template:
+Use the following request template:
 ```bash
 GET Request